Choosing the right mount:

 Much more room coming off the wall.
 For surfboards that have a bigger than standard thruster fin(s) installed, like longboard center fins or D-shaped keel fins.
 Holds a fin installed up to 10" in length.

-The heavy duty version made for bigger SUP boards.
+The bigger version made for those larger SUP boards.

 Get the professional & minimalist look with this Acrylic Surfboard Wall Rack.
 This rack not only keeps the focus on your actual surfboard as a work of art, but also gives a "floating" look with no visible parts of the rack being shown, as it's entirely made of clear components.
 Often chosen by professionals, for use in high-end retail spaces or restaurants looking for a beach or surf aesthetic.

 These are 100% made in a US based facility.
 The craftsmanship of these acrylic racks is so strong, it has been rated to hold boards up 50 lbs for the surfboard version, and up to 100lbs for the SUP!
 With this level of strength and durability you will be at ease storing most of your quiver, from surfboards to even larger longboards & stand up paddle boards.